-Nothing more is heard about Frederick Haines until 28 June, 1918 when son Eric Heywood Haines attested with the Australian Imperial Forces where is gives his mother ans next of kin
+Nothing more is heard about Frederick Haines until 28 June, 1918 when son Eric Heywood Haines attested with the Australian Imperial Forces where is gives his mother as next of kin

 but states that his father was deceased.
-The date, location and cause are not given.
+The date, location or cause of the elder Haines' death are not given.